 - h.
-Where a department's efforts to encourage a student to engage with their studies have been unsuccessful and/or where progress measured by the completion of the required assessments is such that the student is unlikely to complete the stage successfully, the Progress Officer should refer the student to the relevant Executive Dean or his/her deputy in the following circumstances: - (i) failure to attend the required meeting under (g) - (ii) continued non-attendance following a further one-week monitoring period - (iii) continued unsatisfactory level of attendance following a further monitoring period, where this suggest the student is unlikely to complete the year successfully - (iv) unsatisfactory submission of assessed work to an extent that suggests the student is unlikely to complete the year successfully - i.
+Where a department's efforts to encourage a student to engage with their studies have been unsuccessful and/or where progress measured by the completion of the required assessments is such that the student is unlikely to complete the stage successfully, the Progress Officer should refer the student to the relevant Executive Dean or his/her deputy in the following circumstances: - (i) continued non-attendance or unsatisfactory level of attendance, where this suggests the student is unlikely to complete the year successfully - (ii) unsatisfactory submission of assessed work to an extent that suggests the student is unlikely to complete the year successfully. - i.
 Where a case is referred to the Executive Dean or his/her deputy, he/she may: - (i) refer the case to a Progress Committee - (ii) decide to take no further action/refer the case back to the department - (iii) arrange to meet the student - j.
 The Executive Dean or his/her deputy may invite the student to a meeting to discuss their progress.
-Following this meeting the Executive Dean or his/her deputy may: - (i) refer the case to a Progress Committee - (ii) permit the student to proceed with or without certain conditions, breach of which would automatically result in the student being referred to a Progress Committee (iii) deside to take up further patient - (iii) decide to take no further action
+Following this meeting the Executive Dean or his/her deputy may: - (i) refer the case to a Progress Committee - (ii) permit the student to proceed with or without certain conditions, breach of which would automatically result in the student being referred to a Progress Committee - (iii) decide to take no further action - k.
 Subsequent occurrences of unsatisfactory attendance/non-submission in the same stage of study, where a student has previously been considered under these procedures, may result in an accelerated route through the stages set out in 1f to 1h above where a department decides that the case should be considered at the next stage in the procedures.
 A department may take into consideration the previous year's attendance record when advising a student and when deciding whether to call a student to a meeting with the departmental progress officer, however, this information shall not be used to accelerate the steps as set out in the Progress Procedures.

-- k.
-If a student does not attend a meeting with the Executive Dean or his/her deputy, and their attendance and/or submission of coursework has been unsatisfactory, then it will be assumed that they are no longer engaged in the course and they will normally be withdrawn. - I. Departments operating joint degrees should liaise with the other departments involved to ensure that there is full co-ordination on the monitoring of progress.
+If a student does not attend a meeting with the Executive Dean or his/her deputy, and their

+- attendance and/or submission of coursework has been unsatisfactory, then it will be assumed that they are no longer engaged in the course and they will normally be withdrawn. - I. Departments operating joint degrees should liaise with the other departments involved to ensure that there is full co-ordination on the monitoring of progress.
 In the case of multidisciplinary courses the Director of the degree course should liaise with contributing departments.